Landlord Guides · Last updated 2 June 2026

 A Gibraltar accountant can:

-• Ensure you claim all allowable deductions
+• Ensure you claim all allowable deductions, including capital allowances up to the £30,000 annual threshold

 • File returns on time and handle correspondence with the Income Tax Office